 You can access it by using the Pay Yourself Back tool to cover all or part of the eligible purchase.
 Normally, points are only worth 1 cent each for cash statement credits.

 You can continue redeeming your points for 1.5 cents each when booking award travel on the Chase Ultimate Rewards travel portal.

 More Ways to Redeem the $300 Sapphire Travel Credit

-From June 1, 2020, through December 31, 2020, your $300 travel credit is redeemable at grocery stores and gas stations.
+Through June 30, 2021, your $300 travel credit is redeemable at grocery stores and gas stations.
 Chase will automatically apply this credit for travel, grocery, and gas purchases.

 You may need to tactically time your bonus category purchases if you still have a travel credit.
 The purchases your travel credit covers won’t earn bonus points.